dlehdgk/cosmo_likelihoods/README.md

     - for ACT, one can replace the low EE planck data with a gaussian prior on $\tau$

 - `p_act.yaml`: contains a combination of Planck 2018 low $\ell$ TT; Planck 2018 high $\ell$ TT, TE and EE measurements truncated to specific maximum $\ell$ to extend the data to the ACT measured scales; ACT-lite for higher $\ell$
+    - must be used with the ACT DR6 prior
     - it must be used with low $\ell$ EE measurements

 - `pantheon.yaml`: pantheon+ SNIa data